-U2 are an Irish rock band from Dublin.
-Formed in 1976, the group consists of Bono (lead vocals and guitar), the Edge (guitar, keyboards, and backing vocals), Adam Clayton (bass guitar), and Larry Mullen Jr. (drums and percussion).
-U2's early sound was rooted in post-punk but eventually grew to incorporate influences from many genres of popular music.
-Throughout the group's musical pursuits, they have maintained a sound built on melodic instrumentals.
+U2 are an Irish rock band from Dublin formed in 1976.
+The group consists of Bono (lead vocals and guitar), the Edge (guitar, keyboards, and backing vocals), Adam Clayton (bass guitar), and Larry Mullen Jr. (drums and percussion).
+Initially rooted in post-punk, U2's sound grew to incorporate influences from many genres of popular music, yet has maintained an anthemic sound.
 Their lyrics, often embellished with spiritual imagery, focus on personal themes and sociopolitical concerns.